carycorreia/GCD_Course_Assignment/README.md

 ### Setting up the code
-The R code was designed on a Mac computer using OSX 10.93 with R v3.1 installed The program will take your base directory (this is the default working directory on your computer) and then look for or go to a directory called "GettingAndCleaningDataCourseProject/"
+The R code was designed on a Mac computer using OSX 10.93 with R v3.1 installed The program will take your base directory (this is the default working directory on your computer) and then look for or go to a directory called "/GettingAndCleaningDataCourseProject/"

 I prefer to keep this new directory tied to my baseline directory which is equivalent to this "/Users/carycorreia" To do this setup just type this into your R session and substiture your account_name to "yourName".
 See the example  below:

  _setwd("/Users/yourName")_

+### Code Pseudo-Code and Walk-thru